nantonel/ImageMethodReverb.jl/README.md

 ### `CuboidRoomFD`

-The function `CuboidRoomFD` has the same default additional parameters as `CuboidRoom`:
+The function `CuboidRoomFD` has the same default additional parameters as `CuboidRoom`.

 ### `rim`